 Estate planning should be targeted toward protecting your total assets.
 Individuals can continue to maintain family wealth and avoid the probate process if you transfer assets into a revocable trust while you are still living.
 You can make changes to these at any time.

-According to Forbes, your estate planning strategy should consider various types of insurance policies that protect and even enhance your estate’s worth.
+According to Forbes, you may want to also consider various types of insurance policies that protect and even enhance your estate’s worth.

 3. Minimize the Tax Burden

 The heirs of high net worth individuals can be subject to certain taxes when they inherit.
 Gifts, generation-skipping transfers, and estates are taxable at certain levels.
-Your financial advisor can show you how to minimize the tax burdens through strategic estate planning.
+Your financial and tax advisors can show you how to minimize the tax burdens through strategic estate planning.

 4. Provide for Special Needs Beneficiaries